nishil-sharma/nishil-sharma/README.md

 # About Me
 Hi!

 I'm a first-year undergraduate studying physics with a biophysics concentration @ Case Western Reserve University.
-I have a broad range of interests, but I'm focusing on computational methods, dynamical systems, and statistical physics at the moment!
+I have a broad range of interests, but I'm focusing on computational methods, dynamical systems, and statistical physics at the moment.

-I'm also interested in music and old languages!
+I'm also interested in music and old languages.

 ## Experience